JulieKeisler/DRAGON/docs/source/Search_Space/index.rst

                operation=CatVar("Candidates", [mlp, pooling]),
                activation_function=activation_var("Activation"))

-The activation functions are encoded as a `CatVar`.
+The activation functions are encoded through the `activation\_var` object.
-A default `CatVar` called `activation_var` containing the implemented activation function from `PyTorch` is available.
+It is a default `CatVar` implemented within DRAGON which contains the basic activation functions from *PyTorch*.

-The `random` method from the `NodeVariable` randomly select a combiner and an activation function.
-Then it randomly selects the operation (in case of a `CatVar` operation) and drawn random hyperparameters.
+The `random` method from the `NodeVariable` randomly selects a combiner, an activation function, an operation (in case of a `CatVar` operation), and draws random hyperparameters.

 DAG encoding
 ~~~~~~~~~~~~~~~~~~~~~~

-Finally, the last structure that has to be presented is the Directed Acyclic Graph which (partially) encodes a Deep Neural Network.
+Finally, the last structure presented is the DAG, which (partially) encodes a Deep Neural Network.
-The object encoding the graphs is called `AdjMatrix` and is also a `nn.Module`.
-It takes as input a list of nodes and an adjacency matrix representing the edges between those nodes.
+The object that encodes the graphs is called `AdjMatrix` and is also a `nn.Module`.
+It takes as arguments a list of nodes and an adjacency matrix (a two-dimensional array) representing the edges between these nodes.
-A method `assert_adj_matrix` is used to assess the good format of the adjacency matrix (e.g, right number of rows and columns, upper-triangular, diagonal full of zeros).
+A method `assert\_adj\_matrix` is used to evaluate the correct format of the adjacency matrix (e.g, right number of rows and columns, upper triangular, diagonal full of zeros).
-The directed acyclic structure of the graph allow an ordering of the nodes.
+The directed acyclic structure of the graph allows ordering the nodes as explained in \cref{chap:dragon_jmlr}.
-Just like the `Node` object, the `AdjMatrix` implements a method `set` which takes as input a argument `input_shape` and call the method `set` from each node following this order.
+Just like the `Node` object, the `AdjMatrix` implements a method `set` that takes as an argument `input\_shape` and calls the method `set` from each node in that order.
-The `forward` pass computation is also made following this order.
+The `forward` pass computation is also done in this order.
-During the forward computation, the outputs are stored in a list to be used for later nodes- from the graph having them as input.
+During the forward computation, the outputs are stored in a list to be used for later nodes of the graph that have them as input.

-The `Variable` able to create random `AdjMatrix` is called `EvoDagVariable`.
+The `Variable` that represents the `AdjMatrix` is called `EvoDagVariable`.
 It takes as input a `DynamicBlock` whose repeated variable would be a `NodeVariable`.
-Usually this `NodeVariable` will have its operation encoded as a `CatVar` to have several candidate layers.
+This `NodeVariable` will have its operation encoded as `CatVar` in case of multiple candidate layers.
-A random `AdjMatrix` is created by first randomly drawing the number of nodes from the graph.
-Then, a random value of the `NodeVariable` is drawn for each node.
+A random `AdjMatrix` is created by first drawing the number of nodes from the graph.
+Then a random value of `NodeVariable` is drawn for each node.
-Finally, an adjacency matrix of the right dimension is created.
+Finally an `AdjMatrix` of the right dimension is created.

 Implementation
 ~~~~~~~~~~~~~~~~~~~~~~